Kandy-IO/kandy-uc-js-sdk-3.x/docs/kandy-doc.md

 -   `destination` **[Array][8]** An array of destinations for messages created in this conversation.
     These will be a user's sip address.

 Returns **[Conversation][10]** A Conversation object.

+### get

+Get a conversation object matching the user ID provided If successful, the event 'conversations:change' will be emitted.
+If a conversation with the given user ID already exists in the store, it will be returned; otherwise, a new conversation will be created.

+**Parameters**

+-   `destination` **[string][2]** The destination for messages created in this conversation.
+This will be a user's sip address.

+Returns **[Conversation][10]** A Conversation object.